 In asking children to retell what they have read you can learn a lot about how they are constructing meaning - their abilities, strategies, and processes.
 This can be done orally or in written form.
 Children who refer to exact details and use the language of the story have generally understood the story better than those who retell generalities.
-Consider offering your students specific support structures including sentence frames to guide their retell.
-This will give you additional insight around your students’ ability to highlight key concepts, sequenced events and crucial elements in their books.
+Consider offering your children specific support structures including sentence frames to guide their retell.
+This will give you additional insight around your children’s ability to highlight key concepts, sequenced events, and crucial elements in their books.

 Planning for a Unit of Study

-Just like you teach units in mathematics (e.g. a few weeks on addition or fractions), reading is best taught in units too.
+Just as you teach units in mathematics (e.g., a few weeks on addition or fractions), reading is best taught in units too.
 Units of study are long term plans for focusing on one area of reading instruction that allows for depth and cohesion.